ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 8.2

+### All editors

+* Continuing work on RTL in the editors core.
+Support for determining correct alignment for various text types
+* Ability to add custom fields to the file information
+* Release of the first version of the Visio file viewer
+* Working on "floating for a specific selection" tabs in the toolbar
+* Working on support for fonts on the user's machine in a browser
+* Ability to open the "file stream" on the client.
+It is required to support opening and saving encrypted files in a browser
+* Working on private rooms in the browser version via opening on the client
+* Support for new types of charts

+### PDF Editor

+* Co-editing PDFs.
+Saving PDFs to the storage
+* Improved text recognition

+### Forms

+* Collection of form data

+### Document Editor

+* Support for docGrid for Asian regions
+* Support for customXml
+* Ability to add a frame
+* Support for special frame types
+* Showing deleted text in the version history

+### Spreadsheet Editor

+* Support for RTL in the Spreadsheet Editor
+* Support for old CheckBox types
+* Support for Undo in the Fast co-editing mode

+### Presentation Editor

+* Drawing on slides in the slide show mode

+### Mobile Editors

+* Switching to a common scheme in mobile applications

+### API

+* Methods for working with pivot tables

 ## Version 8.1

 ### All editors